spree/spree/guides/content/developer/deployment/deployment-service.md

 complete.

 ***
-It’s important to be aware that while all the **Initialize Configurations** commands appear similar they are server specific so be sure to run the correct command on each server.
+It's important to be aware that while all the **Initialize Configurations** commands appear similar they are server specific so be sure to run the correct command on each server.
 ***